 Elections for Electoral Area Directors to represent the electoral areas within the TNRD occur every four years.
-The next General Local Election will be held on October 15, 2022.
+The next General Local Elections will be held on Saturday, October 15, 2022.

 The TNRD is comprised of 10 Electoral Areas and 11 member municipalities.
 The 11 member municipalities include the Village of Ashcroft, District of Barriere, Village of Cache Creek, Village of Chase, District of Clearwater, Village of Clinton, City of Kamloops, District of Logan Lake, Village of Lytton, City of Merritt, and Sun Peaks Mountain Resort Municipality.